Taorah/MET2MOD/README.md

 If you use MET2MOD in your research, please cite:

-Yusuf, T., Bacopoulos, P., and Brand, M. (2026). **MET2MOD: A workflow for downloading ERA5 meteorological forcing and generating ADCIRC Oceanweather (OWI) forcing files.**  GitHub repository: _https://github.com/Taorah/MET2MOD
+Yusuf, T., Bacopoulos, P., and Brand, M. (2026). **MET2MOD: A workflow for downloading ERA5 meteorological forcing and generating Oceanweather (OWI) forcing files for coastal models.**  GitHub repository: _https://github.com/Taorah/MET2MOD
 _

 Please also cite:

 * Copernicus Climate Change Service (C3S) ERA5 Reanalysis Dataset
 * ADCIRC Modeling System publications relevant to your application
+* Delft3D or Delft3D-FM publications relevant to their application

 # Contact